 “A site of film appreciation, information and criticism informed by Christian faith” was how I first described Decent Films about 15 years ago.
 I wrote then, and write now, out of an abiding love of good movies, good writing and good conversation.
 I write as a Catholic Christian, with the hope of addressing interested readers of my own faith, of other faiths and of none.
 I have learned and benefitted a great deal from critics and other writers with outlooks different from my own, and my work is offered in that spirit.

 I’ve written about faith and film for the New Catholic Encyclopedia and the Encyclopedia of Catholic Social Thought, Social Science, and Social Policy.
 My work has appeared in Christianity Today, Catholic World Report, Our Sunday Visitor, Image Journal, This Rock and elsewhere.
 I’ve also written for the Office of Film and Broadcasting of the United States Conference of Catholic Bishops and EWTN.com.

-I have a BFA in Media Arts from the School of Visual Arts in New York, and an MA in Religious Studies from St. Charles Borromeo Seminary in Overbrook, PA.
-In connection with my diaconal candidacy, I’m currently earning an MA in Theology from Immaculate Conception Seminary at Seton Hall University.
+I have a BFA in Media Arts from the School of Visual Arts in New York and MAs in Religious Studies and Theology from St. Charles Borromeo Seminary and Immaculate Conception Seminary at Seton Hall University, respectively.

 My lady Suzanne and I have seven children.

 Copyright © 2000– Steven D. Greydanus.
 All rights reserved.